 If necessary, we’ll take a multidisciplinary approach and refer you to other specialists to get the evaluations or treatments you need.

 What Kind of Tinnitus Care Do You Offer?

-Tinnitus Retraining Therapy, or TRT, approaches tinnitus from the perspective of neuroscience.
+If the initial hearing treatment plan does not reduce or alleviate the tinnitus, we provide Tinnitus Retraining Therapy, or TRT, which approaches tinnitus from the perspective of neuroscience.
 We base our treatment plans and recommendations on this method.
 Here’s how it works:

 When you experience tinnitus, no sound is actually entering your ears but your brain is still receiving an auditory signal and prioritizing it over others.
-TRT is centered on habituation of your tinnitus.
-Using both sound generation and counseling, we’ll attempt to retrain your brain and help you habituate to your tinnitus so it isn?t as noticeable or disruptive in your daily life.
+TRT is centered on habituation of your tinnitus by presenting noise that your brain can associate with the tinnitus sound.
+When the sound is well-associated and then turned off, your brain may no longer register the sound of the tinnitus.
+Using both sound generation and counseling, we’ll attempt to retrain your brain and help you habituate to your tinnitus so it isn’t as noticeable or disruptive in your daily life.